 - Wash ½ cup of medium-sized Sabudana very nicely 2-3 times with water.

 - Soak the washed Sabudana for 6-8 hours in ½ cup of water.
 Keep the soaked sabudana on the kitchen counter while soaking.

 - Measure the sabudana and water correctly.
 It is very important to soak the sabudana in the right amount of water for the vada to turn out perfect.
 If the water is more, they will turn out soggy and if it is less, they will turn out dry and chewy.

-- Add the soaked sabudana, ½ cup boiled and mashed potatoes, salt to taste, 2 tbsp chopped fresh coriander, 2 tsp chopped green chili, and ¼ cup roasted and crushed peanuts in a bowl.
+- Add the soaked sabudana, ½ cup boiled and mashed potatoes, salt to taste, 2 tablespoon chopped fresh coriander, 2 teaspoon chopped green chili, and ¼ cup roasted and crushed peanuts in a bowl.